IbrahimRumani/product-collection-widget/README.md

 == Installation ==

-1. Upload the `custom-woocommerce-elementor-widget` folder to the `/wp-content/plugins/` directory.
+1. Upload the `product-collection-widget` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Ensure you have both WooCommerce and Elementor installed and activated.
 4. Use the new widget within the Elementor editor.